Everyone needs a vacation — even a Minion of Death

 “Man, that sucks.
 You get hassled about it?”
 I asked.

 “Not really, just mainly laughed at for being so stupid that we got caught.
 All of our friends were okay with it.
 But someone called our folks and told them.
 Mine were okay with it, but Jordan’s folks are real religious and he had a tough time.
-He finally moved out and is living with his aunt and going to school up here in Concord.
+He finally moved out and is living with his aunt and going to school up here near Concord.
 That’s where I’m going, to see him.
 His aunt’s cool.”

 “So you’re a couple?”